Choose 1 from each semester from any of the subjects below

 • Be given opportunities for creative self-expression through speaking and listening task in a variety of contexts.

-Pathways: VCE English, VCE English Language, English Literature.
+Pathways: VCE English

 Students will: